-Dr. Stanislau “Stanley” Brisson was born on the 3rd of May, 1891 near Drysdale in Huron County, Ontario.
-He was the 3rd of 4 children born to Aserich Brisson and the former Marie Laporte.
+Dr. Stanislau “Stanley” Brisson was born near Drsydale (Huron County), Ontario on the 3rd of May, 1891.
+Dr. Brisson was the 3rd of 4 children born to Aserich Brisson and the former Marie Laporte.
 His parents were farmers and his siblings were; Mary Brisson who was born the 28th of February, 1886, Louis Brisson who was born on the 23rd of February 1888 and Eddie Brisson who was born on the 13th of February, 1893.

 He attended school in Huron County and spent one year at Le Petit Seminiarie in Montreal.
 In 1912, he graduated from Assumption College in Sandwich where he obtained his matriculation.
 Dr. Brison graduated from The University of Toronto Faculty of Medicine in 1917.